-Section 7(j) of the Federal Deposit Insurance Act ("FDI Act") (the "Change in Bank Control Act") generally provides that no person may acquire control of an insured depository institution unless the person has provided the appropriate Federal banking agency with prior written notice of the transaction and the banking agency has not objected to the proposed transaction.1 Subpart E of part 303 of the FDIC's rules and regulations2 ("Subpart E of Part 303") implements section 7(j) of the FDI Act and sets forth the filing requirements and processing procedures for Notices filed with respect to the proposed acquisition of control of State nonmember banks and certain parent companies thereof.3
+Section 7(j) of the Federal Deposit Insurance Act ("FDI Act") (the "Change in Bank Control Act") generally provides that no person may acquire control of an insured depository institution unless the person has provided the appropriate Federal banking agency with prior written notice of the transaction and the banking agency has not objected to the proposed transaction.
+Subpart E of part 303 of the FDIC's rules and regulations ("Subpart E of Part 303") implements section 7(j) of the FDI Act and sets forth the filing requirements and processing procedures for Notices filed with respect to the proposed acquisition of control of State nonmember banks and certain parent companies thereof.3

-On July 21, 2011 (the transfer date established by section 311 of the Dodd-Frank Act)4 the powers, duties, and functions formerly performed by the Office of Thrift Supervision ("OTS") were divided among the FDIC, as to State savings associations, the OCC, as to federal savings associations, and the Board of Governors, as to savings and loan holding companies.
+On July 21, 2011 (the transfer date established by section 311 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"))4 the powers, duties, and functions formerly performed by, or assigned to, the Office of Thrift Supervision ("OTS") were divided among the FDIC, as to State savings associations, the OCC, as to federal savings associations, and the Board of Governors, as to savings and loan holding companies.
 Section 316(b) of the Dodd-Frank Act5 provides the manner of treatment for all orders, resolutions, determinations, regulations, and advisory materials, that were issued, made, prescribed, or allowed to become effective by the OTS.
-The section provides that if such regulatory materials were in effect on the day before the transfer date, they continue in effect and are enforceable by or against the appropriate successor agency until they are modified,
+The section provides that if such regulatory materials were in effect on the day before the transfer date, they continue in effect and are enforceable by, or against, the appropriate successor agency until they are modified, terminated, set aside, or